-Costs that Tacoma Power incurs to provide services will be recovered through the rates and prices it charges to charges collected from its customers.
+Costs that Tacoma Power incurs to provide services will be recovered through the rates and prices it charges to its customers.

 C. Cost Analysis for Tacoma Power Services

 Regular reviews will be performed to determine the adequacy of rates, and a full revenue requirements study will be performed every two years.